 See the example below:

 Create Attributes in OKTA to map with attributes in your Genea application

 Step 1: Get the attribute's external name and namespace from the Genea:

-1) Go to the Custom Attributes from the Genea dashboard.
+1) Go to the Attributes > Custom Attributes from the Genea dashboard.
 Click on "Connect", to be able to use the attribute on the list with the directory integrations.

 2) For mapping the attribute, copy the "External Name" and "External Namespace" and keep them saved for future use, we will need them while creating the attributes in OKTA.